The Brand Challenge (A chapter from the book)

 Brilliantly, however, Hsieh decided he preferred to try to create the benefits of these within an existing urban environment.
 He purchased blocks and blocks of real estate at the downtrodden end of the Las Vegas strip, and got to work, heavily influenced by Edward Glaeser’s ideas about the value of density and community.
 Hsieh believes: “If you bring entrepreneurial and creative people from diverse backgrounds and networks together into a community that has a bias to share and collaborate, the magic will happen on its own….[and] rather than maximizing short-term return on investment, we maximize long-term return on community.”

 We applaud Tsieh’s efforts, and hasten to add that any city actor who wishes to take effective deliberate action to develop a city’s urban identity or “brand” must take cognizance of a few realities intrinsic to cities.

 To read the remaining 25 pages, you can email us to request the PDF.
-If we like you, we will be more than happy to send it over 😉
+If we like you (please provide a compelling reason), we will be more than happy to send it over 😉